Oct 19, 2017: results presented here were updated with Perple_X 6.8.0.

 Lagged speciation calculations will not converge if the equilibrium solute concentrations are extraordinarily high.
 Thus, at least with the DEW version of the SUPCRT data, the organic species mentioned re back-calculation must be excluded.
 If lagged speciation calculations do not converge, back-calculation with lagged speciation turned off (i.e., lagged_aq_speciation set to False), will identify the problematic species.

-In addition to species concentrations, in lagged speciation calculations Perple_X includes four mock-species in the computational results (Figure 2): ionic_st (molal ionic strength), tot_mola (total molality), solv_mas (solvent molar mass, kg/mol), and err_lgKw (the error in the base 10 log of the water dissociation constant).
-The error in the base 10 log of the water dissociation constant is diagnostic of the precision of the lagged speciation calculation.
+In addition to species concentrations, in lagged speciation calculations Perple_X includes eight mock-species in the computational results (Figure 2): ionic_st (molal ionic strength), tot_mola (total molality), solv_mas (solvent molar mass, kg/mol), err_lgKw (the error in the base 10 log of the water dissociation constant), pH, Delta_pH (the difference between the pH and neutral pH), solute_m (total solute molality), and epsilon (solvent dielectric constant).
+The err_lgKw parameter is diagnostic of the precision of the calculation.
 Results involving a lagged speciation electrolyte solution models are analyzed using WERAMI or MEEMUM in the same manner as a non-electrolytic solution model.